 Are you tired of watching your hard earned cash disappear through your homes drains?
 Well if you answered yes to this question you may be surprised to learn that you can lessen the amount of water that is wasted every day and you can keep your cash in your pockets where it belongs.

 Home Faucet Water Saving Solution

 An aerator works by mixing air in with the flow of the water.
-It starts by taking a single stream of water and then separates it in to many tiny streams of water, by doing this it mixes air in with the water flow.
-The aerator also creates a smaller space for the water to pass through which decrease the amount of water used each time the faucet is turned on.
+It starts by taking a single stream of water and then separates it into many tiny streams of water; by doing this, it mixes air in with the water flow.
+The aerator also creates a smaller space for the water to pass through which decreases the amount of water used each time the faucet is turned on.
 You generally will not feel a difference in water pressure.
-Water pressure is maintain after an aerator is installed and in some instances the water pressure may increase due to the water being compacted as it flows through the smaller space.
+Water pressure is maintained after an aerator is installed and in some instances, the water pressure may increase due to the water being compacted as it flows through the smaller space.